AljanScholtens/taiga-boilerplate/README.md

 Thanks
 ---------------------

 Taiga was inspired by these awesome people: Miller Medeiros, Paul Irish, Olav Bjørkøy and Jonathan Snook.
 If you have any questions or suggestions, e-mail me at aljan@studiowolf.nl or ask it on github.

+And please let me know if you're using Taiga! :-)

 For more information: http://taigaboilerplate.com/taiga-boilerplate